-A guard rail is a safety device (usually a metal railing) that is placed along the edge of a roadway to prevent motorists from leaving the roadway.
-A guard rail typically either protects motorists from entering a steep slope, or it prevents collisions with static objects like trees or bridge columns located off the roadway.
-Averting collisons like these can save lives and prevent serious injuries.
-The guard rail absorbs the kinetic energy from the collision and redirects the vehicle back onto the road where it may come to a safe stop.
+A guard rail is a metal safety device that is placed along the edge of a roadway to prevent motorists from leaving the roadway.
+A guard rail typically either protects motorists from entering a steep slope, or it prevents collisions with objects like trees or bridge columns off the roadway.
+Avoiding crashes like these can save lives and prevent serious injuries.
+The guard rail absorbs the energy from the collision and redirects the vehicle back onto the road where it may come to a safe stop.

 This is a typical guard rail application at the edge of a roadway shoulder:

-A: The guard rail absorbs the impact of an errant vehicle that leaves the roadway and protects the motorist from hitting an obstruction.
-The anchored rail absorbs the brunt of the blow and can redirect the errant vehicle.
+A. The guard rail absorbs the impact of a vehicle that leaves the roadway and protects the motorist from hitting an obstruction.
+The anchored rail absorbs the brunt of the blow and can redirect the vehicle.

-B: The guard rail blockout (made of wood or composite material) is typically 8 inches in depth and is between the guard rail and post.
-The blockout minimizes vehicle snagging on the posts and reduces the likelihood of a vehicle vaulting over the guard rail by maintaining the rail height during the initial vehicle strike.
+B. The guard rail block out (made of wood or composite material) is typically 8 inches deep and is between the guard rail and post.
+The block out minimizes vehicle snagging on the posts and reduces the likelihood of a vehicle going over the guard rail by maintaining the height of the rail during the initial vehicle strike.